snesne28/RAG-Chatbot/README.md

 It integrates:

-  Document parsing from PDFs
+  Document parsing from PDFs,
-  Embedding & storage of content using FAISS
+  Embedding & storage of content using FAISS,
-  Query answering with context retrieval + generative AI
+  Query answering with context retrieval + generative AI,

 ⚙️ How It Works